University Counseling Center

 We invite you to learn more about UCC by exploring this website and by calling or visiting us.

-UCC provides a comprehensive initial assessment and an individualized treatment plan for full time students and other members of the University of Rochester community who pay the mandatory health fee.
-Based on the initial assessment, a treatment plan is developed by the clinician that addresses the our client’s unique needs and concerns.
+UCC is providing virtual therapy sessions for full time students and other members of the University of Rochester community who pay the mandatory health fee.
+Based on an initial contact, a treatment plan is developed by the clinician that addresses our client’s unique needs and concerns.
 This plan may include recommendations such as, but not limited to: group therapy, workshops, brief therapy, referrals to community provider for specialized treatment or longer term therapy services, Therapist Assisted On-line (TAO), case management services, psychiatry or other campus services.

 Please complete the following steps before your first scheduled appointment or your first visit of the academic year.
 The steps will take approximately 30 minutes to complete so we encourage you to do them prior to your appointment to maximize the time you have with your therapist.